Delicious wine worthy of 100 points

-In recent years Argentine wines have shown an impressive progress that can be felt in the international market.
-The South American giant produces premium wines that compete directly with traditional wineries in Europe and the United States.
+Viña Cobos is proving the great moment Argentine wines have shown in recent years.
+This country has seen an impressive progress internationally as it produces premium wines that compete directly with traditional wineries in Europe and the United States.

 This phenomenon occurred after the expansion of the Malbec strain, which in just 20 years went from total neglect to international acclaim.
 It is currently one of most coveted grapes in all markets.

-It is in this context that the young winery Viña Cobos—in the province of Mendoza—became the first in all of Latin America to produce a wine evaluated with 100 points by the renowned international critic James Sukling, former editor of Wine Spectator Magazine for more than 30 years.
+In this context, the young winery Viña Cobos, in the province of Mendoza, became the first in all of Latin America to produce a wine evaluated with 100 points by the renowned international critic James Sukling, former editor of Wine Spectator Magazine for more than 30 years.

-This firm, with nearly 20 years of history, was founded by three passionate winemakers who relied on the extraordinary qualities of the Argentine terroir and the unique characteristics of the Malbec grape.
+This firm, with nearly 20 years of history, was founded by three passionate winemakers.
+Together, they relied on the extraordinary qualities of the Argentine terroir and the unique characteristics of the Malbec grape.
 One is the American star winemaker Paul Hobbs, who has worked for the most respected wineries in the world and—since 1991—is the owner of a California winery.

-Hobbs, along with Andrea Marchiori and Luis Barraud founded Viña Cobos, with the premise of producing high-quality wines from the proper interpretation of the terroir and respect for the grape strain.
+Hobbs, along with Andrea Marchiori and Luis Barraud, founded Viña Cobos, to produce high-quality wines from the proper interpretation of the terroir and respect for the grape strain.

 The wines made from the oldest vines—over 80 years old—at Finca Marchiori enjoy unique prestige.
 A careful harvest selection at the farm yields between 400 and 500 cases per year of its two main labels: Cobos Malbec and Cobos Volturno, which represent the top end of the winery’s production.